Frequently Asked Questions

 How can I convert an entry under my account to be a separate full account? - To convert your alias entry to a full account, do the following:

 - Log in under your main account.

-- Click the link to "Convert"
+- Click the link to "Edit" the entry.